TheSkyentist/GELATO/README.md

 Running the Example

 -------------
-Here are the following instructions to run GELATO.
-This tutorial assumes you start in the Example directory.
+We provided an example for running GELATO on a few SDSS spectra.This tutorial assumes you start in the Example directory.
 First we need to activate our GELATO environment.

 ```bash
 conda activate GELATO